btyeung/docker-mendix-buildpack/README.md

 ![Test status](https://github.com/mendix/docker-mendix-buildpack/workflows/Test/badge.svg)

+## Updated instructions
+This has been modified to perform MDA builds by using the make file within.
+Place the mpk file in the "downloads" directory (create if necessary), and run "make build-extract"

+The output will be located in the project directory with a suffix of .mda

+## Original Notes
 The Mendix Buildpack for Docker (aka docker-mendix-buildpack) provides a standard way to build and run your Mendix Application in a [Docker](https://www.docker.com/) container.

 ## Try a sample mendix application